Russian Americans: Russian America (1733–1867)

-Immigration to the U.S.
+Immigration to the US

 First wave (1870–1915)

 The first massive wave of immigration from all areas of Europe to the United States took place in the late 19th century.
-Although some immigration took place earlier – the most notable example being Ivan Turchaninov, who immigrated in 1856 and became a United States Army brigadier general during the Civil War– millions traveled to the new world in the last decade of the 19th century, some for political reasons, some for economic reasons, and some for a combination of both.
-Between 1820 and 1870 only 7,550 Russians immigrated to the United States, but starting with 1881, immigration rate exceeded 10,000 a year: 593,700 in 1891–1900, 1.6 million in 1901–1910, 868,000 in 1911–1914, and 43,000 in 1915–1917.
+Although some immigration took place earlier—the most notable example being Ivan Turchaninov, who immigrated in 1856 and became a United States Army brigadier general during the Civil War—millions traveled to the New World in the last decade of the 19th century, either for political reasons, economic opportunity, or some combination of both.
+Between 1820 and 1870 only 7,550 Russians immigrated to the United States, but starting in 1881, the immigration rate exceeded 10,000 a year: 593,700 in 1891–1900, 1.6 million in 1901–1910, 868,000 in 1911–1914, and 43,000 in 1915–1917.

-The most prominent Russian groups that immigrated in this period were groups from Imperial Russia seeking freedom from religious persecution.
+The most prominent Russian groups that immigrated in this period were seeking freedom from religious persecution in Imperial Russia.
 These included Russian Jews, escaping the 1881–1882 pogroms, who moved to New York City and other coastal cities; the Spiritual Christians, treated as heretics at home, who settled largely in the Western United States in the cities of Los Angeles, San Francisco, and Portland, Oregon; two large groups of Shtundists who moved to Virginia and the Dakotas, and mostly between 1874 and 1880 German-speaking Anabaptists, Russian Mennonites and Hutterites, who left the Russian Empire and settled mainly in Kansas (Mennonites), the Dakota Territory, and Montana (Hutterites).
 Finally in 1908–1910, the Old Believers, persecuted as schismatics, arrived and settled in small groups in California, Oregon (particularly the Willamette Valley region), Pennsylvania, and New York.
 Immigrants of this wave include Irving Berlin, legend of American songwriting and André Tchelistcheff, influential Californian winemaker.

 World War I dealt a heavy blow to Russia.
 Between 1914 and 1918, starvation and poverty increased in all parts of Russian society, and soon many Russians questioned the War's purpose and the government's competency.
 The war intensified anti-Semitic sentiment.
 Jews were accused of disloyalty and expelled from areas in and near war zones.
 Furthermore, much of the fighting between Russia, and Austria and Germany took place in Western Russia in the Jewish Pale of Settlement.
 World War I uprooted half a million Russian Jews.
 Because of the upheavals of World War I, immigration dwindled between 1914 and 1917.
-But after the war, hundreds of thousands of Jews began leaving Europe and Russia again for the U.S., modern-day Israel and other countries where they hoped to start a new life.
+But after the war, hundreds of thousands of Jews began leaving Europe and Russia again for the US, modern-day Israel and other countries where they hoped to start a new life.